spicysomtam/k3s-aws-cluster/README.md

   source = "github.com/spicysomtam/k3s-aws-cluster-simple"
   prefix = "k1"
   vpc_id = data.aws_vpc.default.id

+  # Idea here is to put the load balancer on the pub subnets and the cluster/mysql on the private subnets so its secure.
+  # For this simple example put them on the default vpc subnets.
   lb_subnet_ids = data.aws_subnet_ids.default.ids
   inst_subnet_ids = data.aws_subnet_ids.default.ids

+  # Number of master nodes; 2 is recommended for fault tolerance; 1 if you just want a dev instance.
   m_num_servers = "2"

+  # Number of agent/worker nodes; can be zero if you only want 2 masters.
   a_num_servers = "2"

   key_pair = "my-key-pair"
 }
 ```